 But cue the record scratch when I say that some of the cookware you are using in your kitchen is not helping your healthy eating efforts at all – in fact, it might be hurting it.

 In this post we will take a look at the health concerns with many types of cookware and then I’ll share the best non-toxic cookware brands that I’ve found in my many years of cooking!
+I’ve been lucky enough to test out many types and brands of cookware and I’m spilling the beans on them all in this post.

-Why Non-Toxic Cookware is Important
+Why Non Toxic Cookware is Important

 How could something as healthy as cooking be harming our health?
 Sadly, it’s because cooking pans (and most products available on the market today) are not well regulated for safety.
 Because of this, companies are able to use chemicals and manufacturing processes that either have not been tested for safety or in some cases, have been shown to be harmful but have not been outright banned.